Mediterranean Rug | Video Tutorial

 Step by step

-- Magic ring (or 3 chains joining the 1st and 3rd with a slip stitch), knit 12 double crochets inside.
+- Magic ring (or 3 chains joining the 1st and 3rd with a slip stitch), knit 12 double crochet stitches inside.

-Close each row with a slip stitch over the first stitch of the previous row and chain 2 stitches to begin the next row (they don't count as a stitch).
+Close each round with 1 slip stitch into the first stitch of the previous round and chain 2 to begin the next round (these do not count as a stitch).
 This prevents the spiral effect and leaves the edge clean and symmetrical.

-- Row 2: Knit 2 double crochet stitches in each stitch , i.e. increases in each stitch (24 stitches).
+- Round 2: crochet 2 double crochet stitches in each stitch , that is, increases in each stitch (24 stitches).

-- Change color (color change repeats every 2 turns).
+- Change color (the color change is repeated every 2 turns).

 - Round 3: 1 double crochet, 1 increase → repeat (36 stitches).